farmOS/farmOS/docs/development/docker.md

 ## Local development with Docker Compose

-The recommended approach for local farmOS development in Docker is to use [Docker Compose] to build both the farmOS container and the MariaDB database container.
+The recommended approach for local farmOS development in Docker is to use [Docker Compose] to build both the farmOS container and the MariaDB or PostgreSQL database container.

 The `docker-compose.yml` file included with farmOS sets `FARMOS_DEV` to `true` by default, so it is intended only for development purposes at this time.

+### PostgreSQL + PostGIS

+If you want to use a PostgreSQL database with the PostGIS extension, an additional `docker-compose.postgis.yml` file is provided which can be used to override the default `docker-compose.yml` database configuration.

+To use the provided override file, use the `-f` flag with all `docker-compose` commands to read from both the `docker-compose.yml` file and the `docker-compose.postgis.yml` file.
+For example, instead of `sudo docker-compose up` you will run:

+    sudo docker-compose -f docker-compose.yml -f docker-compose.postgis.yml up

+Alternatively, if you rename `docker-compose.postgis.yml` to `docker-compose.override.yml`, it will be picked up automatically and you can simply use `sudo docker-compose up` like you would normally.

 ### Install Docker and Docker Compose